 Not everyone is so nostalgic.
 Some think that the old glass tankard is not so good for the beer as a modern narrow glass.
 The old ones have a poor open surface to volume ratio, I believe, allowing the bubbles to escape too soon after the pint is pulled.
 Yes these pubs PULL their pints.

-See the video below, from St. Chad’s Bar (not in Dalston), which shows how a Real Ale should be dispensed.
+See the video below, from St. Chad’s College Bar, Durham (not in Dalston), which shows how a Real Ale should be dispensed.
 Unfortunately an ordinary beer glass is being used here, not a Glass Tankard.

-St. Chad’s Bar, St Chad’s College JCR, Durham University.
+St. Chad’s Bar, St Chad’s College, Durham University, 18 N Bailey, Durham DH1 3RH.

 Observing The Reaction Of Dry Ice In Water